osipov/openwhisk-python-twilio/README.md

 ### Clone the OpenWhisk action implementation

-The OpenWhisk action is implemented as a Python Flask application that is packaged as a Docker image and published to Docker Hub.
+The OpenWhisk action is implemented as a Python Flask application which is packaged as a Docker image and published to Docker Hub.
 You can clone the code for the action from github by running the following from your command line

 ```git clone https://github.com/osipov/openwhisk-python-twilio.git```